bepitulaz/openFrameworks/addons/ofxQNX/README.txt

 qnxInputExample
 - Runs ok
 - Demonstrates how to enable and use multitouch input in a project

+qnxSoundPlayerExample
+- No audio, ofxQNXSoundPlayer.h not implemented.
+- Demonstrates how to play audio files

 qnxPolygonExample
 - Runs ok